Frequently Asked Questions About Cosmetic Surgery

 Most cosmetic procedures are not covered by health insurance.
 There are some exceptions, including Nose Reshaping used for reconstructive purposes or to improve breathing.
 Another example is having an Eyelid Lift in order to improve your vision.
-Dr. Grace recommends checking with your insurance provider to see if your procedure is covered.
+Dr. Grace and Dr. Tutino recommend checking with your insurance provider to see if your procedure is covered.

 Q: Do you need anesthesia for plastic surgery?

 Most cosmetic and reconstructive plastic surgery procedures require some form of anesthesia.
-During your consultation Dr. Grace will explain which anesthesia will be used for your procedure.
+During your consultation Dr. Grace or Dr. Tutino will explain which anesthesia will be used for your procedure.

 Q: When can I go back to work?